By Nancy · Last updated: July 26, 2026

 CanCon Regulations for IPTV Providers

-CanCon regulations mandate that IPTV providers include a certain amount of Canadian content in their offerings.
-This can be challenging, especially for smaller providers.
+CanCon regulations require IPTV providers to feature a specific amount of Canadian content in their services.
+This can pose challenges, particularly for smaller providers.

 Compliance Challenges and Solutions